 The World of Work Project View

-Energizing can be an important part of longer-form group activities.
+Energizing activities for teams can be an important part of longer-form group activities.
 It normally doesn’t take long to bring some energy to a group, and it’s usually worth the time it takes.
 While many energizers get people physically energized, their real purposes are to help raise mental energy levels.

 Though there are many different types of energizer, in our view it doesn’t really matter what you do to energize a group of people as long as you stimulate them.
 In some instances just doing something different for two minutes can be clear the mind and bring energy.
-These activities do not need to be overly complicated.
+It’s good to keep these activities as simple as possible.

 In our view, every team leader, manager or facilitator should know a few energizers and be ready to use them when required.
 Many of them don’t take any preparation or materials, so can be delivered without much notice or preparation.